What is superovulation?

 Currently, the long protocol is preferred because it is more convenient and has shown superior efficacy.
 Marcus et al (1993).

 In the long protocol the agonist is usually started around day 21 of the cycle preceding IVF cycle or the second day of the treatment cycle.
-Symptoms such as hot flushes, headaches, mood changes and night sweats may be noticed.
+Symptoms such as hot flushes, headaches, mood changes, night sweats, breast tenderness or pain, constipation, dizziness, fatigue, irritation at the injection site, and vaginal dryness may be noticed.
 These symptoms usually last for a relatively short period of time and will usually disappear once the hormonal injections have started.

 Approximately two weeks after the start of GnRh agonist a vaginal ultrasound scan will be performed to ensure that the ovaries are inactive and that the lining of the womb is thin.
 A blood test may also be required to estimate the hormone levels in order to ensure down regulation.